 I’ll be honest: the 25th Anniversary of Disneyland Paris Celebration was a bit of a letdown.
 The parade is so-so, the projection show is weaker than its predecessor, and the stage shows are a mixed bag.
 However, it’s still a rousing success because of the lead-up to the 25th Anniversary.

-This saw the completion of Project Sparkle, a revitalization effort to get the park back on track in time for its 25th Anniversary in April 2017.
+This saw the completion of Project Sparkle, a revitalization effort to get the park back on track in time for its 25th Anniversary.
 After visiting last year and this year, we have to say that this plan was exactly what Disneyland Paris needed.
 Areas of Disneyland Paris look pristine, which is a word we would’ve never used to describe pretty much anything there in the past.

 There’s still plenty of room for improvement (mostly on the operational front, where Disneyland Paris is a disaster and needs a top-down house cleaning of management), but Disneyland Paris looks better than we’ve ever seen it.
 This new maintenance coupled with the always-exceptional design work at Disneyland Paris make it one of the top parks in the world.
 This is particularly true for those who favor parks as themed spaces, rather than collections of attractions.
 On the ride front, Disneyland Paris is still a step or two behind the other castle parks, but it compensates for this with so many amazing spaces and intricate details.
 Oh, and it has the best Disney castle in the world.